abrookins/andrewbrookins.com/_posts/2017-06-04-can-you-write-code-on-an-ipad.md

 Even on a fast LAN connection, in my experiments VNC was choppy and weird.
 I couldn't imagine it working on coffee shop internet.
 A terminal session, on the other hand, only had to send minimal data: text.

 Two powerful text editors exist, designed for exactly the constraints imposed by a terminal session: Emacs and Vim.
-I was already familiar with Vim and comfortable with its modal editing paradigm, so I decided to shift all my development to back to Vim after a several year hiatus away from it, to see if I work with it again.
+I was already familiar with Vim and comfortable with its modal editing paradigm, so I decided to shift all my development back to Vim after a several year hiatus away from it, to see if I would enjoy working with it again.

-Still using my laptop at this point, I updated my Vim configuration.
-I already used tmux and zshell paired with IDEs like RubyMine and PyCharm, so I began writing code in Vim within a tmux window instead of my IDE, dropping back to the IDE at times.
+Still using my laptop at this point, I made a few tweaks to my Vim configuration to update it.
+I already used tmux and zshell paired with IDEs like RubyMine and PyCharm, so I began writing code in Vim within a tmux window instead of my IDE.

 In a week or two, I had fully reacclimatized to Vim and was pretty happy, so I took the next step: finding a place to run Vim that wasn't on my computer.